Tag Archives: Bike maintance tips

 Clean and dry the insides of your bottles if you plan to store them on the bike

-Take all your water bottles off your bike, or drain and give them with a light bleach rinse.
+Take all your water bottles off your bike, or drain them and give them with a light bleach rinse.
 Dumping out whatever is left in them since the last time you rode and running them through the dishwasher to get them nice and clean is best.
 When finished, leave the lids off to allow them to dry entirely inside.

 Now, as you sit in front of the window watching the snow fly, recalling all the memorable rides you had this year, you can rest assured that when the first opportunity to ride next spring comes, you are ready.